-The Technology for Property Rights Project is a project of the Foundation for Economic Freedom supported by The Asia Foundation and the Omidyar Network.
+The Technology for Property Rights Project is a project of the Foundation for Economic Freedom supported by The Asia Foundation.
 The project aims to further scale titling and increase the security of property rights under the Residential Free Patent Act or RA10023 through the use of new approaches and technologies.
-The project has the three following component activities: 1) training private sector professionals to assist public land applicants; 2) creating an online adjudication application; and 3) using unmanned aerial vehicles (UAV)-generated Image-Maps to enhance phases in systematic adjudication.
+The project has the three following component activities: 1) training private sector professionals to assist public land applicants; 2) creating an online adjudication application; and 3) using unmanned aerial systems or drones to enhance phases in systematic adjudication.

 The Partnership for Land Rights and Governance (PLG) is a project of the Foundation for Economic Freedom supported by Australian Embassy – The Asia Foundation Partnership in the Philippines.
 PLG supports the implementation of the Residential Free Patent Law or RA 10023 that allows the administrative titling of residential lands through the Department of Environment and Natural Resources (DENR).
 FEF does this primarily by advocating for the creation of land management offices in various municipalities based on a formal partnership between DENR and the concerned LGU.